RogueFlotilla/ScnMsg/README.md

 Windows: Navigate to https://www.python.org/downloads/ and install the latest version of Python 3 using your GUI<br>
 Linux: `sudo apt install python3`

-2. The following modules are not standard Python3 libraries and must be installed manually before use:
+2. The following are not standard Python3 libraries and must be installed manually before use:
 - bs4 (BeautifulSoup)
 - imap_tools
 - jinja2